 Gross income refers to the total amount of money earned in any calendar year by an athlete (or any individual) before taxes and deductions.
+It includes all revenue streams, such as:

 How Athletes Gross Income In Different Leagues